CQCL/hugr/specification/hugr.md

 Locality ::= Local | Ext | Dom
 ```

+#### Ports and ordering of edges

-Edge types are divided into three categories:
+Edge kinds are divided into three categories:

 - _simple_ -- just an arrow, no data;
 - _dataflow_ -- these have a _port_ at each end (source and target), containing